22mahmoud/maw.sh/web/views/blog/no-more-postman-just-curl-and-vim/index.md

 open an empty file inside your vim and write inside it `echo Hello, World!` and save it, and then write `:!sh %`.

-The percent `%` will take whatever inside current buffer and execute it in a pager.
+The percent `%` is refer to the filename so if we run it with normal bang `:! %` it will not work because it's trying run the file as executable file not the content inside.

+so we pass `sh` before the `%` to run the content inside the file via shell.

 <img
   src="./screen1.jpg"